xMansour/Android-CodePath-Tutorials/README.md

 Use the application context when a context reference is needed beyond the lifespan of a component, or if it should be independent of the lifecycle of the context being passed in.

+- [x] **Android Directory Structure**
+    1. `src` - Java source files associated with your project.
+This includes the Activity "controller" files as well as your models and helpers.
+    2. `res` - Resource files associated with your project.
+All graphics, strings, layouts, and other resource files are stored in the resource file hierarchy under the res directory.
+    3. `res/layout` - XML layout files that describe the views and layouts for each activity and for partial views such as list items.
+    4. `res/values` - XML files which store various attribute values.
+These include strings.xml, dimens.xml, styles.xml, colors.xml, themes.xml, and so on.
+    5. `res/drawable` - Here we store the various density-independent graphic assets used in our application.
+    6. `res/drwable-hdpi` - Series of folders for density specific images to use for various resolutions.
+    7. `res/mipmap` - most commonly used for application icons.
+    8. `assets` - Uncompiled source files associated with your project; Rarely used.
+    9. `libs` - Before the introduction of Gradle build system, this directory was used for any secondary libraries (jars) you might want to link to your app.